kibernick/mittens/README.md

 * Don't use Integer as ID
 * Pagination
 * JWT auth tokens
-* Admin panel with search over error log content and metadata.
+* Admin panel with the ability to search over error log content and metadata